glennbech/altpro/vandykebrown/README.md

     - **2 g of sodium carbonate** (an alkali)
     - **1,000 ml of water**.

-### Tray 4: Optional Clearing Bath
+### Tray 4: Optional Clearing Bath - to rinse fixer better
 1. You can make an optional **sodium sulphite fixer clearing bath** by mixing:
     - **10 g of sodium sulphite** with **1,000 ml of water**.

-2. Alternatively, use a **working Perma-Wash mix** (3 oz to a gallon) diluted **50%/50% with water**.
-    - Both baths help remove residual fixer from the paper’s fibers.
+    - The reason for this step is to better clear the paper of the fixer

 ### Tray 5: Final Wash
 1. Perform a final wash, which will last **20-30 minutes**.

-Following these steps will help you properly process your Van Dyke Brown prints.
+   - Put the paper in a large tray with tap water, let it rest and replace water 2-3 times.